mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 going to be told which words you know and which you don’t.
 So, it makes sense to have your sentence cards reflect this.

 Here is a simplified example of some of the changes you need to make to your card template to get the results shown above.
-Notice that the `highlighted-version`-field is substituted for the `Japanese`-field on the back of the card.
+Notice that the `am-highlighted`-field is substituted for the `Japanese`-field on the back of the card.

 ![highlight-front-template.png](../../../img/highlight-front-template.png)